 This should be an academic work in cultural studies or literary criticism, in Spanish, that provides evidence of your research and writing skills.
 The length is less important than the demonstration of these abilities.

 f) Complete and upload Assistantship and Fellowship Application.
 This PDF form can be completed, saved, and uploaded into your Graduate School application.
 Note that all applicants whose first language is not English, must demonstrate English proficiency, to be eligible for a teaching assistant position.
 Applicants who earned a bachelor's degree in residence from a regionally accredited institution in the United States or other anglophone country listed here, have met this requirement.
-All other applicants whose first language is not English, must take the TOEFL or IELTS, and achieve a minimum score of 26 (TOEFL iBT) or 7.0 (IELTS) on the speaking portion of the respective test.
-This Graduate School requirement is not negotiable, and official qualifying test scores must be received electronically, no later than December 15, 2016, to be considered for a teaching position.
+All other applicants whose first language is not English, must take the TOEFL and achieve a minimum score of 26 (TOEFL iBT) on the speaking portion.
+This Graduate School requirement is not negotiable, and official qualifying test scores must be received electronically, no later than the deadline to be considered for a teaching position.
 For complete details on the University of Washington Graduate School English proficiency requirements, see: Conditions of Appointment for TAs who are not Native Speakers of English.

 g) (Optional) submit a project in the public humanities or digital media .
 If you have done work in public scholarship in the past (e.g. film, community-based project, portfolio, or any other material you think demonstrates your commitment to public humanities), please submit it for faculty consideration.
 Your digital file should be sent to email@example.com.
 If paper submission, save and upload into your Graduate School application.

 If applying for a Teaching Assistant Position, the following are also required: